-A good honours degree or equivalent in a relevant subject or a master's degree in an appropriate subject, with relevant research methods.
+An upper second-class honours degree or equivalent in a relevant subject or a master's degree in an appropriate subject, with relevant research methods.
 Exceptionally, equivalent professional experience and/or qualifications will be considered.
-All applicants are subject to interview.
+All applicants will be invited to attend an interview.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 February, April, October

 If you want to further your psychology knowledge through your own research, start your journey at Portsmouth.